 Add New Custom Fonts to Google Docs Documents

-Click the Font drop-down menu (it probably says “Arial” on your document) on the Google Docs toolbar.
+Click the Font drop-down menu (it probably says “Arial” on your document, as that’s the default for Google Docs) on the Google Docs toolbar.
 Then click More fonts to open the window shown directly below.
-There you can select a full collection of Google fonts to add to Docs’ Font drop-down menu.

 Add Fonts to Windows from the Google Fonts Website

-Next, open your word processor in Windows.
-Then click its font drop-down menu to select the new Google font from there.
+Next, open your word processor in Windows and click its font drop-down menu to select the new Google font from there.
 Note that you can also select the fonts in image editors and other office software.

 Add Google Fonts to Windows With SkyFonts

-Thereafter, press the Browse Google Fonts button on the SkyFonts site to open the window shown below.
+After downloading the software, press the Browse Google Fonts button on the SkyFonts site to open the window shown below.
 To add one of the listed fonts to Windows, click its SkyFonts button.
-Then press the Add button to install that font on Windows.
+Then, press the Add button to install that font on Windows.

 The Google Fonts directory is a great collection of web fonts which anyone can use for their own purposes.
 Now, you can include those fonts in your documents, and even add them to your images, using Windows word processors and image editors.

 If you’re a Harry Potter fan, this Tech Junkie guide even tells you how to install Harry Potter fonts!

 Other Cool Font and Text Effects in Google Docs

 There are a lot of other cool things you can do with fonts in Google Docs that you probably aren’t aware of.
 If you want to take your documents to the next level, take a look at these cool and unique font and text effects.